ewels/tallphil.co.uk/_posts/2016-05-26-writing-good-log-files.md

 If you're in doubt, I'd recommend using YAML, JSON or tab-separated output.
 I think YAML is the easiest to read for Humans; whilst tab-separated files can be most easily opened in Excel.

+## Suggestion 3: Write a summary to a file
+This is probably the most controversial of all my suggestions and least important.
+Lots of bioinformatics tools output great logs, but they only go to `STDERR` (the standard error stream).
+This makes sense when running the tool, as you see the results come up on the console as you run the tool.
+However, it also means that the log messages _aren't saved by default_.
+Users will often do this themselves by redirecting this stream, but it's an extra thing for them to remember.
+Additionally, this file won't have a standard file name pattern and may be concatenated with output from other tools.

+Instead, I humbly suggest that you make life easy for your users - write logs and summary statistics to files.
+Using `STDERR` in addition to this is fine, worst case scenario is that the information will be saved twice.
+Giving your outputs a standard filename or filename extension has the added benefit that they're easier to find for downstream use.

 ## In Conclusion
 Even though it might not seem obvious to you whilst developing, good logging